HBica05/MindMastery/README.md

 * Installing the Python Buildpack: In the settings section of my Heroku app dashboard, I went to the "Buildpacks" area and added the Python Buildpack.
 This step was necessary to ensure that my application could manage the Python dependency required for the template.

-* Configuring Automatic Deploys: Once GitHub was connected, I enabled automatic deploys for my app.
-This setup allowed Heroku to automatically deploy updates whenever I pushed changes to the linked GitHub repository.
+* Configuring Automatic Deploys: Once GitHub was connected, I enabled manual deploys for my app.
+This setup allows me to manually deploy updates whenever I pushed changes to the linked GitHub repository.

-* Manual Deployments: I also had the option to manually trigger deployments from the dashboard.
-I could choose a branch to deploy and start the deployment process with a single click.
+* Automatic Deployments: I also had the option to automatically trigger deployments from the dashboard.

 * Verifying Deployment: After the deployment process was complete, I checked that my application was functioning correctly by visiting the Heroku URL provided in my web browser.